jai-bansal/computer-vision-demos/README.md

       - 'cat' folder: contains validation set images of cats
       - 'dog' folder: contains validation set images of dogs
 - 'weights' folder: initially just contains a placeholder text file but must contain the weights file for the image rec models above for the script to run
-- 'add_custom_class.py': trains a model to identify custom classes of dogs and cats
+- 'add_custom_class.py': trains a model to identify custom classes (dogs and cats)

 #### 'optical_character_recognition' branch